-(a) No requests under 5 U.S.C.
-552 shall be denied release unless the record contains, or its disclosure would reveal, matters that are:

-(1) Specifically authorized under criteria established by an executive order to be kept secret in the interest of national defense or foreign policy and are in fact properly classified pursuant to such Executive order;

-(2) Related solely to the internal personnel rules and practices of the Commission;

-(3) Specifically exempted from disclosure by statute, provided that such statute (A) requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue, or (B) establishes particular criteria for withhholding or refers to particular types of matters to be withheld;

-(4) Trade secrets and commercial or financial information obtained from a person which are privileged or confidential.
-Such information includes information confidential business which concerns or relates to the trade secrets, processes, operations, style of works, or apparatus, or to the production, sales, shipments, purchases, transfers, identification of customers, inventories, or amount of source of income, profits, losses, or expenditures of any person, firm, partnership, corporation, or other organization, if the disclosure is likely to have the effect of either impairing the Commission's ability to obtain such information as is necessary to perform its statutory functions, or causing substantial harm to the competitive position of the person, firm, partnership, corporation, or other organization from which the information was obtained, unless the Commission is required by law to disclose such information.
-These procedures shall be used for submitting business information in confidence:

-(i) A request for confidential treatment shall be addressed to the FOIA officer, Federal Election Commission, 999 E Street, NW., Washington, DC 20463, and shall indicate clearly on the envelope that it is a request for confidential treatment.
+- (a) No requests under 5 U.S.C.
+552 shall be denied release unless the record contains, or its disclosure would reveal, matters that are: - (1) Specifically authorized under criteria established by an executive order to be kept secret in the interest of national defense or foreign policy and are in fact properly classified pursuant to such Executive order; - (2) Related solely to the internal personnel rules and practices of the Commission; - (3) Specifically exempted from disclosure by statute, provided that such statute (A) requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue, or (B) establishes particular criteria for withhholding or refers to particular types of matters to be withheld; - (4) Trade secrets and commercial or financial information obtained from a person which are privileged or confidential.
+Such information includes business information confidential which concerns or relates to the trade secrets, processes, operations, style of works, or apparatus, or to the producpurchases. sales. shipments, transfers, identification of customers. inventories, or amount of source of income, profits, losses, or expenditures of any person, firm, partnership, corporation, or other organization, if the disclosure is likely to have the effect of either impairing the Commission's ability to obtain such information as is necessary to perform its statutory functions, or causing substantial harm to the competitive position of the person, firm, partnership, corporation, or other organization from which the information was obtained, unless the Commission is required by law to disclose such information.
+These procedures shall be used for submitting business information in confidence: - (i) A request for confidential treatment shall be addressed to the FOIA officer, Federal Election Commission, 999 E Street, NW., Washington, DC 20463,